GaLaXy102/xapi-toolkit/Users-Guide.md

    You have two options for doing so:
    1. Select a query from the dropdown menu.
       The corresponding description is shown.
       If you want to, you can adapt it as you like.
-Please refer to section "DAVE Analysis" for information on the syntax and examples.
+Please refer to section [DAVE Analysis](#dave-analysis) for information on the syntax and examples.
       If the query is used in another analysis a hint will be shown.
 Please note that, by giving your consent you allow that your changes are applied to **all** affected analysis and dashboards which use them.
    2. Write a new query.
-      Choose a suitable name for the query and write its description following the rules provided in section "DAVE Analysis".
+      Choose a suitable name for the query and write its description following the rules provided in section [DAVE Analysis](#dave-analysis).
 4. Configure the Graph Description.
    You have two options for doing so:
     1. Select a graph description from the dropdown menu.
        The corresponding description is shown.
        If you want to, you can adapt it as you like.
-Please refer to section "DAVE Analysis" for information on the syntax and examples.
+Please refer to section [DAVE Analysis](#dave-analysis) for information on the syntax and examples.
        If the graph description is used in another analysis a hint will be shown.
 Please note that, by giving your consent you allow that your changes are applied to **all** affected analysis and dashboards which use them.
     2. Write a new graph description.
-       Choose a suitable name for the graph description and write its description following the rules provided in section "DAVE Analysis".
+       Choose a suitable name for the graph description and write its description following the rules provided in section [DAVE Analysis](#dave-analysis).

 #### Editing an Analysis description
 1. On the card with the analysis you want to edit, click the `Edit` button.
-2. Proceed with the corresponding step of the section "Adding an Analysis".
+2. Proceed with the corresponding step of the section [Adding an Analysis](#adding-an-analysis).
    If the analysis or some part of it is used in another analysis description or a dashboard you will be prompted a hint.
 Please note that, by giving your consent you allow that your changes are applied to **all** affected analysis or dashboards.

 #### Creating a copy of an Analysis